 Cancer Ass Kicking

-Of all the antioxidants we hear about, ECGg is the best known for its fighting cancer properties.
-According to scientists, Matcha Green Tea contains over 100 times more ECGg than any other tea out there
+Of all the anti-oxidants we hear about, EGCg (Catechins) is the best known for its cancer fighting properties.
+According to scientists, Matcha Green Tea contains over 100 times more catechins than any other tea out there

 Just in at number 7